hesa/scarfer/README.md

 Scarfer outputs compliance related information from a scan report.

-A scan report contain lots of information, Scancode has 37 entries on the top level for each file, about a file and it is sometimes cumbersome to open with an editor to extract the information wanted.
+A scan report contain lots of information, for example Scancode has 37 entries on the top level for each file, about a file and it is sometimes cumbersome to open with an editor to extract the information wanted.
 Scarfer provides a quick command line access to scan reports.